Organics Recycling Program

 Cost

-The cost to dispose of organics at the Redding Transfer and is .10 cents a pound.
-That’s 50% less than the cost to dispose of regular household garbage which is .20 cents a pound.
-And, by removing wet, heavy organic waste from your household trash, you’ll spend less on that too.
+The cost to dispose of organics is .10 cents a pound, less than the cost to dispose of your household trash (.25).
+By removing wet, heavy organic waste from your household trash, you’ll spend less on that too.

 You must also have a permit for the Town’s Transfer & Recycling station.
 Permits can be purchased at the Transfer & Recycling station.
 Permits run from July 1 to June 30th.